mborne/docker-devbox/docs/docker-compose.md

 ## Traefik as a service

-To ease IP filtering and avoid the requirement for the containers to share the traefik network, it is easier to install traefik as a service.
+To ease IP filtering and avoid the requirement for the containers to share the traefik network (*), it is easier to install traefik as a service.

 See [mborne/ansible-traefik](https://github.com/mborne/ansible-traefik#ansible-traefik) which illustrates traefik deployment as a systemd service.

+> (*) not sure of that as `network_mode: 'host'` in [traefik/docker-compose.yml](../traefik/docker-compose.yml) seams to do the job...